-The horses are the real stars of our sport.
+Thoroughbreds are the real stars of our sport.
 Their beauty, athleticism and competitive spirit compel fans to follow them throughout their racing careers and beyond.
-So when it comes time for these magnificent horses to retire from the racetrack, Keeneland, in partnership with the Thoroughbred industry, assists aftercare programs that transition them to loving homes and often, productive second careers in other equine disciplines.
+So when it comes time for these magnificent horses to retire from the race track, Keeneland, in partnership with the Thoroughbred industry, assists aftercare programs that transition them to loving homes and often, productive second careers in other equine disciplines.

 In 2012, Keeneland joined a broad-based group of Thoroughbred industry partners to establish the Thoroughbred Aftercare Alliance (TAA) – an organization designed to serve as both the accrediting body for aftercare facilities for retired Thoroughbreds and as a fundraising body to support these approved facilities.

-Visit one of these sites to learn more about Thoroughbred retirement programs:
+Visit these sites to learn more about Thoroughbred retirement programs: